akshaybengani/Python-tutorials/README.md

 ```

 ## For Loop
-For loop also known as Definite Loops have explicit **iteration variables** that change each time through a looop.
+For loop also known as Definite Loops have explicit **iteration variables** that change each time through a loop.
 These **iteration variables** move through the sequence or set.

 ### Looking at in
 The Iteration variable iterates through the sequence (ordered set).<br>
 The block (body) of code is executed once for each value in the sequence.<br>
-The iteratioon variables moves through all of the values in the sequence.
+The iteration variables move through all of the values in the sequence.
 ```python
 for i in [5,4,3,2,1]:
     print(i)